foundero/NodeStar/README.md

 Terms:

-* Effected - how often does node A have an effect on quorum set Q
+* **Effected** - count of combinations where the selected node impacts the quorum result
-* Effect() - fraction of node truthiness combinations where node A has an effect on quorum set Q
+* **Affect** - how often the selected node has an impact on the quorum result
-* Require() - fraction of node truthiness combinations where node A can veto, when Q otherwise would be true
+* **Require** - how often the selected node is required to be true for quorum truths
-* Influence() - fraction of node truthiness combinations where node A can overpower, when it Q otherwise would be false
+* **Influence** - how often the selected node influences the quorum result to true where it otherwise would have been false

-### Part 1 - Impact Metrics
+### Part 1 - Quorum Impact Metrics
 ![alt text](math/math1.tex.png "Math 1 - impact metrics")

 ### Part 2 - Simple Quorum